LagoVista/docs/Messaging/Parsing/Overview.md

 For textual values, use a [Regular Expression](RegExValueSelector.md) to extract a value.

 ### Validating Message Values
-Once a value is extracted, you can use three mechanisms to [Validate](Validation.md) the value prior to using it in your workflow.
+Once a value is extracted, you can use available mechanisms to [Validate](Validation.md) the value prior to using it in your workflow.